kalaspuff/stockholm/README.md

 [![MIT License](https://img.shields.io/github/license/kalaspuff/stockholm.svg)](https://github.com/kalaspuff/stockholm/blob/master/LICENSE)
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 Library for formatting and performing arithmetic and comparison operations on monetary amounts.
-Also with support for currency handling, exchange and network transport generation + parsing.
+Also with support for currency handling, exchange and network transport structure generation as well as parsing.

 An up to date human friendly and flexible approach for development with any kind of monetary amounts.